lyx0/nextatic/content/pages/de/nrybot-commands.md

   Usage: ()dank

   Returns a FeelsDankMan ASCII.
-Only works in #cemetarywaltz
+Only works in #noury
 * **DankTwitchIRC**

   Usage: ()danktwitchirc